-- Bachelor's degree in nursing
+▶ Bachelor's degree in nursing

-Students have seven years to complete the

-RN to bachelor's degree in nursing program.

-The average time to completion for part-time
+Students have six years to complete the LPN to bachelor's degree in nursing program, and the RN to bachelor's degree in nursing program.
+The average time to completion for part-time students is four years.

-- students is four years.Master's degree in nursing
+▶ Master's degree in nursing

-Students have seven years to complete the master's degree in nursing program.
+Students have six years to complete the master's degree in nursing program.
 The average time to completion for part-time students is three years.

-Registered Nurse to Master of Science in nursing completion program Students have 12 years to complete the RN to MS in nursing program.
+Registered Nurse to Master of Science in nursing completion program

+Students have 10 years to complete the RN to MS in nursing program.
 The average time to completion for part-time students is five years.